SpectraL519/cpp-gl/docs/topologies.md

   - *Template parameters*:
     - `GraphType: traits::c_graph` - the type of the generated graph
   - *Parameters*:
-    - `n_vertices: types::size_type` - the number of vertices the graph will be initialized with
+    - `n_vertices: size_type` - the number of vertices the graph will be initialized with
   - *Return type*: `GraphType`
   - *Defined in*: [gl/topology/clique.hpp](/include/gl/topology/clique.hpp)